binaris/dev-docs-content/main_concepts/hello-reshuffle.md

 ## Background

-From the moment Reshuffle was incepted ([vintage Reshuffle](https://www.youtube.com/watch?v=rVXLZ4gYKGU)), the goal was clear.
+From the moment Reshuffle was incepted, the goal was clear.
 We wanted to provide a way for frontend developers to write fullstack applications, using the patterns and tools they were already comfortable with.
 We’ve done our best to make Reshuffle intuitive and predictable at every level.
 Unless specified otherwise, assume that things work the way you expect.
 We think you’ll be pleasantly surprised.
 If for any reason you’re not, we’re always available on [Discord](https://discord.gg/M8CC5hy) and we ❤️ feedback.

 ## What’s Next